franTarkenton/GitDemo/Readme.md

-# Intended as some learning materials to support learning GIT.

-- demo of adding to a file
+Misc files used to support demo of Git delivered to GeoBC (6-11-2018)
-- antoher samve